MarcSabatella/Campania/README.md

 The common indications for inversions and seventh chords (e.g., 6, 7, 64, 643, 43)
 are superscripted and turned into appropriate vertically-stacked ligatures.
 When used in a context where this makes sense,
-"b" and "#" turn into flat and sharp, and
+"b" and "#" turn into flat and sharp,
-"o" and "0" turn into diminished and half-diminished symbols, etc.
+"bb" and "##" turn into double flat and double sharp, and "o" and "0" turn into diminished and half-diminished symbols, and "t" or "^" turns into a triangle.

 ![Campania](Campania.png?raw=true)